Configuring Basic macOS Management in Workspace ONE UEM

 - Apple Volume Purchase Program (VPP) is configured in Workspace ONE UEM

-This section shows how to volume-purchase applications through the Apple Business Manager and assign them to devices using device-based licensing.
-However, Workspace ONE UEM also supports non-store, third-party software management.
-For details, see Deploying Third-Party macOS Applications: Workspace ONE Operational Tutorial.
+This section demonstrates how to purchase applications in bulk through the Apple Business Manager and assign them to devices using device-based licensing.
+However, Workspace ONE UEM also supports managing non-store, third-party software.
+For more information about deploying non-store applications, refer to Deploying a Third-Party macOS App: Workspace ONE UEM Operational Tutorial.

 Before you can assign volume-purchased applications to devices, you will first purchase licenses within Apple Business Manager.